10.30 THE PARISH MASS

 Through our Lord Jesus Christ, your Son,

-who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
+in the unity of the Holy Spirit, God for ever and ever.

 R. Amen